 About the study programme

-The unique programme is for those with special interests in music production, recording and audio technology.
-Throughout the study you have a variety of practical opportunities.
-You will learn about different techniques for recording music at concerts and in the studio.
-Performance venues for practical work are diverse, and the faculty has well-established collaborations with partners such as the Stavanger Concert Hall, the Stavanger Symphony Orchestra, Stavanger Jazz Forum, and others.
+The unique programme is for those already working with music production and recording, as well as new audio technologies.
+Throughout the study, you have a variety of practical opportunities.
+You will learn about various techniques for recording music in concert settings and in the studio.

 Who is the programme for?